felleg/felleg.gitlab.io-backup/content/posts/2023-05-21-collaborative-bananagrams.md

 1. The person draws 1 tile
    and tries to make it fit in the crossword.
 They may rearrange any part of the crossword as they see fit.
 Note:
    - They may ask for help.
-They may also ask for people *not* to give help.
+They may also ask for people *not* to help.

 1. When the player placed a tile successfully, they pass the bag to the person on their left.
 And so